 So, when we let God clean out our sin, by believing that Jesus died to pay the punishment that we deserve, He turns us into new creations that can shine for Him!
 And when others see our light, then they might want to learn how to have a light of their own, too!

-In an alternate version, you can also demonstrate the difference between being saved by grace and trying to “earn” salvation through works.
+In an alternate version of the Pumpkin Gospel, you can also demonstrate the difference between being saved by grace and trying to “earn” salvation through works.
 All you will need is a second pumpkin with a face that is painted on (rather than cut out).
 The story about this pumpkin is along the lines of wanting to be “chosen” but not allowing the Gardener to clean out the inside.

 So, the pumpkin wears a painted face (tries to make itself acceptable on the outside), but inside, it’s still full of yucky goo.
 Without removing the goo, there’s no room for the Gardener’s light, so the pumpkin cannot shine.